Douglasvmatos/plantmanager/README.md

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/file/IhQRtrOZdu3TrvkPYREzOy/PlantManager/duplicate). É necessário ter conta no [Figma](http://figma.com/) para acessá-lo.
+You can preview the project layout through [desse link](https://www.figma.com/file/IhQRtrOZdu3TrvkPYREzOy/PlantManager/duplicate).
+It is necessary to have an account on [Figma](http://figma.com/)

 ## ▶️ How execute